Butterfields C flooded after the building’s sprinkler system was set off by a student on the third floor on Saturday, April 28.

 Rubacha also noted that the flooding in Butterfields C indicated the need to ensure sprinkler heads are covered in the future.
 This is the case for most sprinkler systems on campus, but because Butterfields C was not originally constructed with the sprinklers, much of the piping is exposed, leaving many sprinkler heads uncovered.

 A student who lives on the third floor of Butterfields C took responsibility for the flooding.
-In an email to the Butterfields C listserv with the subject line “From a Sorry Butthead,” the student addressed the dorm members affected by the sprinklers.
+In an email to the Butterfields C mailing list with the subject line “From a Sorry Butthead,” the student addressed the dorm members affected by the sprinklers.

 “I’d like to apologize for yesterday,” the student wrote.
 “My room had the sprinkler that went off.
 To set the story straight, I was pulling a sweater down from my top shelf at arms length and on its way down, the sweater hit the sprinkler and set it off.
 The firemen were unable to shut it off for quite some time because the system is programmed to empty the entire water tank if a sprinkler is set off.”